 11:15am – 12:15pm Dr. Gia Klauss – “Feline Herpes Virus”

 12:15pm – 1:15pm Lunch - Plantation Room 1 (Lower Level)

 1:15pm – 3:15pm Dr. Kate Myrna – Lens and Cataract

 3:30pm – 4:30pm Dr. Holly Hamilton – “Anterior Uvea: the portal to the body.”

 4:30pm - 5:30pm Dr. Gil Ben-Shlomo – “The Fundus of the Dog and Cat: Differentiating Normal from Abnormal.”

 Complimentary On-Line Viewing Access of Courses

-Online access for the 2011-2016 courses are available to purchase; view 1 hr presentation free!
+Online access for the 2011-current courses are available to purchase; view 1 hr presentation free!
 (Free Silverlight software download required.)
 Order session access for past years.
 Future courses will also be recorded and will be included in your registration fee for that year and available each November for on-line purchase/access (This year's course will be provided for free to our course attendees).